MurrellGroup/MurrellGroupRegistry/README.md

 ## Installation

-Julia stores registries in `~/.julia/registries`, meaning installation is needed only once per user on a given machine.
+Julia stores registries in `~/.julia/registries`, meaning installation is needed only once per user on a given machine:

 ```julia
 using Pkg